mrdoogees/git-training/README.md

 # Configure ssh
 You can use gitbash which is the default git command line tool.

-In this example, I advise you to go with the beautiful emulator conosle : [[cmder](https://cmder.net/)]
+In this example, I advise you to go with the beautiful emulator console : [[cmder](https://cmder.net/)]

 ### Generate ssh key